isthisthat/negaca_grav/user/pages/05.payment/default.md

 * Children's activities end at 15:00.
 Children and parents are walcome to stay for the adult batizado and rodas
 * 15:00 - 16:00: Adult batizado
 * 16:00 - 17:30: Adult rodas

+&nbsp;
+&nbsp;

-### Student Payment
+## Student Payment

+### Adults
+1. Adults, please choose the "base price" level.
+You will be able to pay the difference corresponding to your new level (if any) after the event.
+Prices are listed [above](#adultgrades).
+2. Choose your training location from the drop-down menu: Cambridge, Saffron Walden, Stapleford or Cambourne.
+3. The photographic consent is for *children only* and complies with the [GNC photographic policy](Photopolicyconsentform_2018.pdf?target=_blank).
+However, if you have any concerns, please feel free to choose an option that's right for you.
+4. Complete your payment.

+### Children/Parents
 Instructions:
-1. Adults, please choose "base price".
-You will be able to pay the difference corresponding to your new level (if any) after the event.
-Prices are listed above.
-2. Children/Parents, please speak to your instructor and choose the appropriate option.
+1. Children/Parents, please speak to your instructor and choose the appropriate level.
-3. Choose your training location from the drop-down menu: Cambridge, Saffron Walden, Stapleford or Cambourne.
+2. Choose your training location from the drop-down menu: Cambridge, Saffron Walden, Stapleford or Cambourne.
-4. Enter the student's name and complete your payment.
+4. Enter the student's name.
+5. The photographic consent can be expressed in the drop down and is equivalent to having completed and signed the [**form**](Photopolicyconsentform_2018.pdf?target=_blank) on the date of payment.
+If your preferences are not expressed in the drop down, please print and fill out the [**form**](Photopolicyconsentform_2018.pdf?target=_blank) and hand it over to your instructor as soon as possible and before the Batizado.
+6. Complete your payment.
 If you're a parent paying for multiple children, please repeat the process for each child.
-5. Choose a photo policy for your child.
-Note that we _will not post children's photos on social media without parents' consent_.
-Read more about our photo policy [here](Photopolicyconsentform.pdf?target=_blank)

     <div class="row" id="pay">
         <div class="col-md-8">